Skip to main content

 As a Jira Cloud administrator

-1. Click on Create Jira Cloud app (Alternatively, if you're not a GitGuardian Manager, you can access the Atlassian developer console directly)
+1. Click Create Jira Cloud app (Alternatively, if you're not a GitGuardian Manager, you can access the Atlassian developer console directly)

 2. Type the name of your new Jira Cloud app: GitGuardian